jasonbrodeur/SHAD-mapping/mapping-our-data.md

 - Our survey points should now show on the map in the expected locations (i.e. McMaster University).
 <img src="assets/img/outdoor-space-data-loaded.png" alt="QGIS interface with point data loaded" width="700" style="border: 1px solid darkgrey">

-## Task 3: Stylize symbols to communicate suitability score and size of plot
+## Task 3: Stylize symbols to communicate the suitability score and size of the plot
 - Ensure that the ```outdoor-space-data``` layer is above your web map in the **Layer panel**.
 - Right click the ```outdoor-space-data``` layer and select ```Properties```.
 Click on the ```Symbology``` tab
 - In the top dropdown menu, change to ```Graduated```
 - In the **Value** dropdown, select a measure of interest (i.e. Suitability Score)
 - In the **Symbol** area, click the current symbol to change it.
-	- In the symbol dialog box, click the more options icon beside the **Size** setting.
+	- In the symbol dialogue box, click the more options icon beside the **Size** setting.
 	- Select ```Edit```.
 In the Expression box, enter ```"Num Seats" /40``` -- this will scale the size of the marker to the number of seats that are available at the location.
 	- Click OK
 - Select a Color ramp from the dropdown menu.
-Be thoughtful with your colour selection: think about what kind of message/sentiment do your selected colours convey?
+Be thoughtful with your colour selection: think about what kind of message/sentiment do your selected colours convey.
 Is it aligned with what you're communicating in your map?
 - Click ```Classify``` and observe that 5 classes are created.
 Click **Apply** to see the changes on the map.
 - Click OK on the Properties box.
 - In the ```Layer Rednering``` box, edit the transparency of this layer so that the webmap beneath shows a bit.